Postmodernisation

 Protestantism encouraged people to ‘find God for themselves’.
 Protestantism taught that silent reflection, introspection and prayer were the best ways to find God.
 This (unintentionally, and over many years) encouraged Protestants to adopt a more ‘individualistic’ attitude to their religion by seeking their own interpretations of Christianity.

-Part of Weber’s theory of why Capitalism first emerged in Protestant countries was that the more individualistic ethos of Protestantism laid the foundations for a greater sense of individual freedom, and the idea that it was acceptable to challenge ‘top down’ interpretations of Christian doctrine, as laid down by the clergy.
+Weber argued that the individualistic ethos of Protestantism laid the foundations for a greater sense of individual freedom.
+It was acceptable to challenge ‘top down’ interpretations of Christian doctrine, as laid down by the clergy.
 Societies which have more individual freedom are more open to social changes.
+Hence why capitalism emerged first in the two Protestant countries England and Holland in the 1600s.

 Weber argued that a particular denomination of Protestantism known as Calvinism played a key role in ushering in the social change of Capitalism.

-Calvinism preached the doctrine of predestination: God had basically already decided who was going to heaven (‘the saved) before they were born.
-Similarly, he had also already decided who the damned were – whether or not you were going to hell had already been decided before your birth.
+Calvinism originated in the beliefs of John Calvin who preached the doctrine of predestination: God had already decided who was going to heaven (‘the elect’) before they were born.
+Similarly, God had also already decided who the damned were.
+Whether or not you were going to hell had already been decided before your birth.

 This fatalistic situation raised the question of how you would know who was saved and who was damned.
-Fortunately, Calvinism also taught that there was a way of figuring this out: there were indicators which could tell you who was more likely to be saved, and who was more likely to be damned.
+Fortunately, Calvinism also taught that there was a way of figuring this out.
+There were indicators which could tell you who was ‘elect’, and who was damned.

 Simply put, the harder you worked, and the less time you spent idling and/ or engaged in unproductive, frivolous activities, then the more likely it was that you were one of those pre-chosen for a life in heaven.
 This is because, according to Calvinist doctrine, God valued hard-work and a ‘pure-life’ non-materialistic life.